google/fonts/ProjectChecklist.md

 Do not include the script name in your family name ([see discussion](https://github.com/vaishnavimurthy/Akaya-Kannada/issues/1).)

+- [ ] Give any trademark permissions needed

+If your project declared trademarks ([example](https://github.com/mooniak/ayanna-font/blob/master/TRADEMARKS.md)) please ensure Google has permission to use them.

 - [ ] Short summary and website

 At the top of the repo page is a summary input, that can be set to a short (10 words or less) description of the project.